 If you need help publicizing your event - we've created two different posters in PDF form, which you are welcome to download and print out to use as you see fit.
 Save the posters to disk and take them to your local print shop and have them enlarged to full poster size, or just print them out on your own color printer.
 You can fill in your own event information with a Magic Marker or Sharpie and post them in local schools, bike shops, or community centers where kids and parents will see them.

-Download our ready-made PDF poster which allow you to fill-in the details of your event!
+Download our ready-made PDF poster (2016 version coming soon!) which allow you to fill-in the details of your event!

 Sample Email Blast